-Alter the top image to introduce noise, with the option :type= specifying the kind of noise: (1) gaussian (default) for normal distribution noise with mean and standard deviation given by :mean= and :stddev=, respectively (defaulting to 0 and 0.1); (2) uniform for uniformly-distributed noise over the range of values given by options :min= and :max= (defaults: 0 and 0.1); (3) salt for "salt and pepper" noise where a portion of pixels given by option portion= (default: 0.1) is replaced with value given by option value= (default: 0).
+Alter the top image to introduce noise, with the option :type= specifying the kind of noise: (1) gaussian (default) for normal distribution noise with mean and standard deviation given by :mean= and :stddev=, respectively (defaulting to 0 and 0.1); (2) white (or uniform) for uniformly-distributed independent noise over the range of values given by options :min= and :max= (defaults: 0 and 0.1); (3) blue is also uniformly distributed between :min= and :max= (defaults: 0 and 0.1), but rather than independent values, low frequencies are supressed; (4) salt for "salt and pepper" noise where a portion of pixels given by option portion= (default: 0.1) is replaced with value given by option value= (default: 0).

-- : seed= int Can be used to change the random number seed. - :mono=1 Make monochromatic noise (same value in all channels). - :nchannels= int Limit which channels are affected by the noise. - : subimages = indices-or-names Include/exclude subimages (see Dealing with multisubimage/multi-part files).
+: seed= int Can be used to change the random number seed.

+:mono=1 Make monochromatic noise (same value in all channels).

+:nchannels= int Limit which channels are affected by the noise.

+: subimages = indices-or-names Include/exclude subimages (see Dealing with multisubimage/multi-part files).